zksecurity/RFCs/source/starknet/fri.md

 * the `log_expected_input_degree + log_n_cosets == log_input_size`
     * TODO: why is log_n_cosets passed? and what is it? (number of additional cosets with the blowup factor?)
     * where `log_expected_input_degree = sum_of_step_sizes + log_last_layer_degree_bound`

+TODO: move these validation steps in the description of the fields above

 ## Domains and Commitments